 Nuclear Propulsion Officer Candidate Program (NUPOC)

-- You will receive a generous military salary, a food allowance, and housing allowance based on the location of your school.
+- A generous military salary, a food allowance, and housing allowance based on the location of your school

 - Submarine Officer